 Okay, you’ve done everything right: You’ve created an overwhelming combat encounter that the PCs can’t possibly defeat so that they’ll have no chance of stopping the NPCs from stealing the artifact and kidnapping their friend.

-But the passengers have thwarted you by either (a) clever planning or (b) lucky rolling, and now the monsters who were supposed to stealing the artifact and/or kidnapping their friend have been killed with their mission unfulfilled.
+But the passengers have thwarted you by either (a) clever planning or (b) lucky rolling, and now the monsters who were supposed to be stealing the artifact and/or kidnapping their friend have been killed with their mission unfulfilled.

 Don’t panic.
 The solution is simple: Add more monsters.